oracle/graal/docs/security/security-guide.md

 The checksum mechanism must not be used for security purposes and the deserialization of untrusted data is not supported.

 ## Security Manager and Untrusted Code

-The OpenJDK vulnerability group strongly discourages to running untrusted code under a security manager.
+The OpenJDK vulnerability group strongly discourages running untrusted code under a security manager.
 This also applies to GraalVM, which does not support untrusted code execution in Java.
 While GraalVM's ability to restrict the execution of guest language applications to a certain extent is not dependent on a security manager, it is not suited to be used as a sandbox for running untrusted code.

+Note that security manager deprecation is an option in [JEP-411](https://openjdk.java.net/jeps/411).

 Native Image does not support a security manager in general.
 Attempting to set a security manager will trigger a runtime error.

 The Truffle framework needs to be invoked with all permissions to make full use of its functionality - it provides its own controls to manage resources.

-If untrusted and potentially malicious code is to be executed, we recommend GraalVM customers who have an immediate requirement to execute untrusted and potentially adversarial code, adopt the appropriate isolation primitives to ensure the confidentiality and integrity of their application data.

 ## GraalVM Enterprise to GraalVM Community Downgrade